Dampness in Traditional Chinese Medicine

 • Whole Grains- Brown rice, quinoa, pearl barley, and oats are easier to digest and support the Spleen in transforming dampness.

-• Herbal Teas- Cardamon, Ginger, Fennel, Chrysanthemum tea, and Lotus leaf tea are known in TCM for their ability to clear dampness and promote fluid balance.
+• Herbal Teas- Cardamon, Ginger, Fennel, Chrysanthemum tea, and Lotus leaf tea are known for their ability to clear dampness and promote fluid balance.

 Previous